 Download the detailed syllabus here.

-This is a small, intensive program that will maximize your participation and interaction with your classmates, TAs, and faculty supervisor as you travel together around the country.
+This is a small, intensive program that will maximize your participation and interaction with your classmates, TA, and faculty supervisor as you travel together around the country.

 Program participants live in Komachi Residence Hall with AIU degree-seeking students as roommates during their time at AIU.